synapsec-ai/soundsright-subnet/validating/running_validator.md

 ```

 #### 6.3 Models for Current Competitions
-This endpoint offers insight into the best models known by the validator for the previous day's competition.
+This endpoint offers insight into the best models known by the validator for the previous competition.
 It can be queried with:
 ```
 curl http://127.0.0.1:6000/healthcheck/current_models | jq
 ```

 #### 6.4 Best Models by Competition

-This endpoint offers insight into the best models known by the validator for the previous day's competition.
+This endpoint offers insight into the best models known by the validator for the previous competition.
 It can be queried with:
 ```
 curl http://127.0.0.1:6000/healthcheck/best_models | jq
 ```